iqbalyarkhan/old-website/content/2021-11-20--Networking.md

 ### Route Table

-When a request created on your laptop for AWS us-east-1 s3 endpoint, it first goes to your home router and next to your ISP where it encounters a route table.
+When a request is created on your laptop for AWS us-east-1 s3 endpoint, it first goes to your home router and next to your ISP where it encounters a route table.
 The route table has specific `Next Hop/Target` fields for `Destinations`.
 Meaning, if the packet is for a particular destination, it needs to be sent to the `Next Hop/Target` address.
 This is where the packet is wrapped in a frame and is forwarded!

 ## Layer 4 & 5 - Transport & Session